SOC 2 Type 2: A Beginner’s Guide

 Get Ready for your Type 2 Report

 Are you ready to get started on your compliance program and work towards that Type 2 report?
-We'd love to help.
+We’d love to help.
 Drata automates evidence collection, security monitoring, and compliance operations across your SaaS services.
 It can be a real game-changer (trust us—we were trying to run these programs manually before we built the platform!).
+Schedule a demo today.